-Maintenance Diagnostic Systems, Inc. offers quality optical rotary encoders and magnetic rotary encoders for your company.
+Maintenance Diagnostic Systems, Inc. an authorized rotary encoder supplier offers quality optical rotary encoders and magnetic rotary encoders for your company.
 This allows you to precisely measure angles in many different applications.
 We supply these encoders from one of the best rotary encoder manufacturers, HEIDENHAIN.
 These products have a variety of uses at your facility.

 Using an Encoder